Feasibility of performing quantum chemistry calculations on quantum computers

-There exists a hierarchy in the applications that have been proposed for quantum computers, from the celebrated Shor algorithm \cite{Shor1994} (exponentially faster than its known classical counterparts) to Grover algorithm \cite{Grover1997} (up to quadratically faster than its classical counterparts \cite{Stoudenmire2023} but less specialized) to near-term algorithms such as the Variational Quantum Eigensolver (VQE) \cite{Peruzzo2014}, which have no a priori parametric advantage over their classical counterparts but might have a practical one.
-This hierarchy ends with quantum (analog) simulations, where one gives up on the quantum gate model, i.e. on programmability.
+There exists a hierarchy in the applications that have been proposed for quantum computers, from Shor's algorithm \cite{Shor1994} (exponentially faster than its known classical counterparts) to Grover's algorithm \cite{Grover1997} (up to quadratically faster than its classical counterparts---but less specialized, and whose practical relevance has been questioned, see \cite{Stoudenmire2023} and references therein), to near-term algorithms such as the variational quantum eigensolver (VQE) \cite{Peruzzo2014}, which have no a priori parametric advantage over their classical counterparts, but might have a practical one \cite{Chan2024}.
+This hierarchy ends with quantum simulations, also dubbed "analog quantum computing", where one trades the quantum gate model for a direct manipulation of the hardware Hamiltonian.
 Going down this hierarchy, one gives up on the advantage provided by the quantum computer in terms of the degree of generality of the applications and arguably the expected provable speedup.
-In turn, the requirements on the hardware become less drastic, perhaps allowing one to obtain useful results without the need for a fault-tolerant approach \cite{Ayral2023quantum}.
+In turn, the requirements on the hardware become less drastic, and the hope for speedup stems from the idea that quantum processors, as medium-scale interacting many-body systems, could capture important physics of the quantum many-body problems encountered in many fields \cite{Ayral2023b}.

-This article focuses on one field that has been put forward as a possible near-term application for quantum computers: quantum chemistry.
-Quantum approaches to this problem have been blooming recently, with several good reviews that analyze the various aspects of the algorithms \cite{Bauer2020,Tilly2022} or the applicability of the approach to solve real problems in VQE \cite{Kuhn2019,Elfving2020,Cerezo2021,Gonthier2022} or in its fault-tolerant counterpart, the Quantum Phase Estimation (QPE) algorithm \cite{Wecker2015,Vonburg2021,Beverland2022}.
+This article focuses on one many-body problem that has been put forward as a possible near-term application for quantum computers: quantum chemistry \cite{Aspuru-Guzik2005,McArdle2018a, Bauer2020,Tilly2022}, and in particular the search for the ground state energy of molecules.
+The standard algorithms are VQE \cite{Kuhn2019,Elfving2020,Cerezo2021,Gonthier2022,Tilly2022} for noisy, intermediate scale quantum (NISQ) processors, or its fault-tolerant counterpart, the quantum phase estimation (QPE) algorithm \cite{Wecker2015,Vonburg2021,Beverland2022}.
 Despite great expectations, it is a very difficult exercise to extrapolate the existing hardware capabilities to estimate whether a quantum advantage will be eventually reached.
-In this letter, we take a somewhat reverse approach and derive {\it necessary} conditions to obtain such an advantage, thereby defining constraints that the hardware must fulfill if an advantage is to be obtained.
+Here we take a somewhat reverse approach and derive {\it necessary} conditions to obtain such an advantage, thereby defining constraints that the hardware must fulfill if an advantage is to be obtained.
+We discuss, in turn, VQE and QPE.